Cumberland County Extension Association By-laws

 The Vice President is a member of the Executive Committee.

 c.)
-Secretary: The Secretary shall record and keep the minutes of regular and special meetings of the board and Executive Committee, and shall notify directors of all meetings of the Association not less than 7 calendar days prior to the date of the meeting.
+Secretary: The Secretary shall record and keep the minutes of regular and special meetings of the board and Executive Committee, and shall ensure that directors are notified of all meetings of the Association not less than 7 calendar days prior to the date of the meeting.

 The Secretary is a member of the Executive Committee.

 d.)
-Treasurer: The Treasurer shall have charge of all funds of the Association, deposit funds or arrange for their deposit in accounts as the Executive Committee shall direct, shall approve all vouchers, sign all checks for the disbursement of funds, review and reconcile monthly bank statements, and submit financial reports to and on behalf of the directors monthly and at other times as the board may require.
+Treasurer: The Treasurer shall have oversight of all funds of the Association.
+The Treasurer shall approve all vouchers, sign all checks for the disbursement of funds, review monthly bank statements, and submit financial reports to and on behalf of the directors monthly and at other times as the board may require.
+To ensure financial accountability, County Extension staff will conduct duties under the direction of the Treasurer, including but not limited to: deposit funds or arrange for their deposit in accounts, reconcile monthly bank statements, and write all checks for disbursement of funds.

 The Treasurer is the Chair of the Finance Committee.
 The Treasurer is a member of the Executive Committee.